Kit Carson County License Hearing Guide

 What It Is

-- Lower Burden of Proof than Criminal Trial: The standard of proof at an ALR hearing is lower than in a criminal trial.
-The DMV only needs to prove its case by a "preponderance of the evidence," meaning it is more likely than not that the facts support the suspension.
+- Lower Burden of Proof than Criminal Trial: The DMV only needs to prove its case by a "preponderance of the evidence," which is a lower standard than the "beyond a reasonable doubt" standard required for a criminal conviction.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This could include witness statements, dashcam footage, photographs, or anything that casts doubt on the validity of the arrest or the accuracy of the BAC test.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or documentation that challenges the accuracy of the breath or blood test.

 Possible Outcomes

-- Suspension Overturned: The hearing officer finds that the DMV has not proven its case, and your license suspension is overturned.
-You can continue driving with your regular license.
+- Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

-- Eligibility Requirements: Eligibility requirements vary depending on the reason for the suspension and your driving record.
-Generally, you must demonstrate that you need to drive for essential purposes, such as work, school, medical appointments, or childcare.
+- Eligibility Requirements: Eligibility requirements vary depending on the reason for the suspension and your prior driving record.

-- Costs and Application Process: The application process involves completing an application form, providing documentation to support your need for a restricted license, and paying a fee.
-Contact the Colorado DMV for the most up-to-date information.
+- Costs and Application Process: The application process involves submitting an application to the DMV and paying a reinstatement fee.

 Getting Your License Back